-- Do not expose amplifier to moisture, rain or water, direct sunlight or extremely high temperatures. - Always insure that amplifier is properly grounded. - Always unplug AC power cord before changing fuse or any tubes. - When replacing fuse, use only same type and rating. - Avoid direct contact with heated tubes. - Insure adequate air circulation behind amplifier. - Keep amplifier away from children. - Be sure to connect to an AC power supply that meets the power supply specifications listed on the rear of the unit. - If there is any danger of lightning occurring nearby, remove the power plug from the wall socket in advance. - To avoid damaging your speakers and other playback equipment, turn off the power of all related equipment before making the connections. - Do not use excessive force in handling control buttons, switches and controls. - Remove the power plug from the AC mains socket if the unit is to be stored for an extended period of time. - Do not use solvents such as benzene or paint thinner to clean the unit.
-Wipe off the exterior with soft cloth. - Be sure to have the warranty card for this product filled out by the store at which it was purchased and return to Mesa Engineering.
+Do not expose amplifier to moisture, rain or water, direct sunlight or extremely high temperatures.
+Always insure that amplifier is properly grounded.
+Always unplug AC power cord before changing fuse or any tubes.
+When replacing fuse, use only same type and rating.
+Avoid direct contact with heated tubes.
+Insure adequate air circulation behind amplifier.
+Keep amplifier away from children.
+Be sure to connect to an AC power supply that meets the power supply specifications listed on the rear of the unit.
+If there is any danger of lightning occurring nearby, remove the power plug from the wall socket in advance.
+To avoid damaging your speakers and other playback equipment, turn off the power of all related equipment before making the connections.
+Do not use excessive force in handling control buttons, switches and controls.
+Remove the power plug from the AC mains socket if the unit is to be stored for an extended period of time.
+Do not use solvents such as benzene or paint thinner to clean the unit.
+Wipe off the exterior with soft cloth.

 YOUR AMPLIFIER IS LOUD!
-EXPOSURE TO HIGH SOUND VOLUMES MAY CAUSE PERMANENT HEARING DAMAGE
+EXPOSURE TO HIGH SOUND VOLUMES MAY CAUSE PERMANET HEARING DAMAGE!

-NO USER SERVICEABLE PARTS INSIDE: Refer service to qualified personnel.
+No user serviceable parts inside.
+Refer service to qualified personnel.
 Always unplug AC power before removing chassis.